lnx1288/COA-all-in-one/contents/object-storage/Object-Storage.md

 inexpensive commodity hard drives and servers can be used in lieu of more expensive equipment.

+__IMPORTANT__: only some Swift-related operations are available using the `openstack` CLI client and even less are available through the Horizon dashboard.
+Therefore, the use of the `swift` client is recommended for the exam.

 ### Swift Architecture

 Logically, Swift consists of three levels: accounts, containers, and objects.
+Each account can own many containers and one container can contain many objects.
+One object can only be contained in one container.
+However, while the container can only be owned by one account, other accounts can be granted read/write access.

+On the other hand, containers are flat namespaces, meaning that there is no such thing as subcontainers, folders, directories, etc. Therefore, each object name in a container must be unique.

 OpenStack Object Storage (swift) service provides software that stores and retrieves data over HTTP (all objects stored have a URL).
 Objects (blobs of